 Dr. George E. Ross, appointed the fourteenth president of Central Michigan University on March 1, 2010, believes in the transformative power of education on individual lives and the future of our communities, state and nation.

-With a powerful focus on students, Dr. Ross leads one of the 100 largest universities in America (verify that) and one that ranks among only 5 percent of U.S. universities in the highest two Carnegie research classifications.
+With a powerful focus on students, Dr. Ross leads one of the 100 largest universities in America and one that ranks among only 5 percent of U.S. universities in the highest two Carnegie research classifications.
 CMU opened in 1892 offering teaching and business degrees and has evolved to become a major national university that combines the liberal arts with strong programs in health care, business, science, technology, engineering and math.

 CMU in January 2017 opened a $95 million Biosciences Building — the largest construction project in its history, funded through state, private and university dollars.
 The university has nationally recognized programs in physical therapy, audiology, speech-language pathology and athletic training.
 Its undergraduate neuroscience program has been ranked No. 1 in America and its undergraduate engineering program has become one of the nation's top 100.
 CMU is considered a leading Great Lakes research institution, having received two $10 million grants from the Environmental Protection Agency.

 CMU opened America's 137 College of Medicine under Dr. Ross' direction and in 2017 will graduate its first physicians, each prepared to provide care in rural and medically underserved communities.
 The university's business college is the North American leader in information systems, with more CMU students earning their SAP TERP10 certification than students from the second-, third- and fourth-most successful universities combined.
 Likewise, CMU sales students have ranked among the top three in the nation three years in a row.

 CMU has acclaimed off-campus programs that serve more than 7,000 students online and at more than 30 satellite locations.
 CMU's online undergraduate programs have been ranked No. 1 in the nation.